mlziegelmeir/idsa/how-to-build-data-spaces/2-Define-Your-Use-Case.md

 The **Data Spaces Radar Report**, with more detailed insights into the world of our data spaces can be found [here](https://internationaldataspaces.org/wp-content/uploads/dlm_uploads/Data_Spaces_Radar_Web_230307.pdf)

-The **Template for Use Cases** can be utilized for defining your own use cas.
-You can find it [here] ?
+Joining the **Data Spaces Radar** with your own **Use Case/Data Spae** can be done by filling out our short form.
+You can find it [here](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu).

 **Position Paper**: A deeper understanding of our mission and goals, especially in relation to other initiatives, standards, and tools can be found in our various position papers which can be found [here](https://internationaldataspaces.org/publications/position-papers/).

+Data Spaces offer the opprtunity new business models.
+Find our publicationn on **New Business Models for Data Spaces Grounded in Data Sovereignty** [here](https://internationaldataspaces.org/wp-content/uploads/IDSA-Position-Paper-New-Business-Models-sneak-preview-version.pdf)

 Are you already a step ahead and looking for **Implementation Partners**?
 Skip to **Step 3**